njmmatthieu/omnipath-secondary-adapter/README.md

 ## Overview

 The repository contains an Ontoweaver mapping file that serves as a BioCypher "secondary adapter" for OmniPath database.
-The adapter includes predefined sets of node types (entitites) and edge types (relationships) for the diffrent tables of Omnipath database (*Networks*, *Enzyme-PTM*, *Complexes*, *Annotations*, *Intercell*).
+The adapter includes predefined sets of node types (entitites) and edge types (relationships) for the different tables of Omnipath database (*Networks*, *Enzyme-PTM*, *Complexes*, *Annotations*, *Intercell*).
 A script is also provided to run OntoWeaver and BioCypher to create the knowledge graph.

 ## About OmniPath